pydantic/logfire/docs/guide/metrics.md

-!!! warning "🚧 Work in Progress 🚧"
-    Metrics are a work in progress, [contact us](../help.md) if you have any questions.

 **Pydantic Logfire** can be used to collect metrics from your application and send them to a metrics backend.

 Let's see how to create, and use metrics in your application.